Michael Pickering (footballer, born 1963)

 Michael Pickering (born 30 November 1963) is a former Australian rules football player who played in the VFL/AFL between 1984 and 1991 for the Richmond Football Club and then from 1992 until 1993 for the Melbourne Football Club.

 Pickering was a talented footballer from Vermont whose fine marking was the trademark of his game.
 Courageous and determined in his approach to the ball Pickering won the Tigers' best and fairest award in 1988.
 That season he was made vice-captain and led the side well when Weightman was unavailable, he fell out of favour late in 1991 and was traded to Melbourne playing only two seasons with the Demons.

-He was appointed as coach of the Fitzroy Football Club in Premier C of the VAFA for the 2012 season.
+He was appointed as coach of the Fitzroy Football Club in the Victorian Amateur Football Association (VAFA) for the 2012 season, serving until the end of the 2016 season.